cullendales/pong-with-power-ups/README.md

 # pong-with-power-ups
 ## About
 Takes the classic game Pong and adds a twist - power-ups!
 Enjoy Pong like never before.
 This game was my first game written in Lua and I wrote it on a plane without any Lua documentation, learning the language's syntax through error messages.
 The game was also translated to JavaScript for online compatability.
 Currently, the game has 3 power ups.
-7 more are currently in development and testing.
+7 morehave been made but are currently being tested and debugged.

 You can try the JavaScript alpha version of this game available here: